This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: House Lefford.

 The sigil of House Lefford from Game of Thrones.

 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
-Each region also possesses any number of “Vassal Houses” who owe their loyalty to the governing Great House in one capacity or another.
-House Lefford is one of the Vassal Houses in The Westerlands.
-Their ancestral castle- known as the Golden Tooth- guards an area that serves as the main pass between the mountains of The Westerlands and the rest of the Seven Kingdoms.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
+Each region also contains an extensive network of lesser noble houses called “Vassal Houses”, who owe their loyalty to the governing Great House.
+House Lefford is one of the Vassal Houses in the Westerlands.
+Their ancestral castle- known as the Golden Tooth- guards the main pass between the mountains of the Westerlands and the rest of Westeros.
 The sigil of House Lefford is a golden pile (downward-pointing spike) and sunburst on a field of blue.
 Their motto, if they have one, has thus far not been revealed.